 Typically, two or three cohorts of the Principal Preparation Program operate concurrently.
 They include (1) an Athens Campus Cohort, (2) a Chillicothe/Southern Campus Cohort, and (3) a Pickerington Cohort.
 The program involves two calendar years of studies.
 For this reason, studies with a cohort will be offered on a rotating basis.
 Chillicothe/Southern and Pickerington every other year beginning in 2016 and Athens every other year beginning in 2017.

 The master’s degree portion of the program can be completed by the end of the second summer of study.
 Another academic year is needed to complete the balance of the licensure coursework.

-Each of the cohorts meets for a total of 9 times on Saturdays between the period from September to the first part of June (i.e., during the school year).
-During the summer, each of the cohorts typically meets two times per week for 8 weeks.
+Each of the cohorts meets for a total of 9 times on Saturdays between September and May (i.e., during the school year).
+During the summer, each of the cohorts typically meets two times per-week for between 5 and 8 weeks.

 The program provides its students with an opportunity to become knowledgeable in a substantive manner about the operation of a school.
-This objective is addressed with consideration that the students are nearly all current school teachers with other responsibilities.
+Two full year internships are included as part of the program.
+This objective is addressed with consideration that the students are nearly all current school teachers with many other responsibilities.

-For admission requirements and application procedures, please refer to this file (.pdf)
+For admission criteria and application procedures, please refer to this page.